jameshkramer/docs/docs/standard/linq/chain-standard-query-operators-together.md

 # Chain standard query operators together (C#) (LINQ to XML)

 The standard query operators can be chained together.
-For example, you can interject the <xref:System.Linq.Enumerable.Where%2A?displayProperty=nameWithType> operator, and it operates in a lazy fashion; that is, no intermediate results are materialized by it.
+For example, you can interject the <xref:System.Linq.Enumerable.Where%2A?displayProperty=nameWithType> operator (invoked by the `where` clause), and it operates in a lazy fashion; that is, no intermediate results are materialized by it.

-## Example: Interject a where clause before calling `ConvertCollectionToUpperCase`
+## Example: Interject a where clause

 In this example, the <xref:System.Linq.Enumerable.Where%2A> method is called before calling `ConvertCollectionToUpperCase`.
 The <xref:System.Linq.Enumerable.Where%2A> method operates in almost exactly the same way as the lazy methods used in previous examples in this tutorial, `ConvertCollectionToUpperCase` and `AppendString`.

-One difference is that in this case, the <xref:System.Linq.Enumerable.Where%2A> method iterates through its source collection, determines that the first item does not pass the predicate, and then gets the next item, which does pass.
+One difference is that in this case, the <xref:System.Linq.Enumerable.Where%2A> method iterates through its source collection, determines that the first item doesn't pass the predicate, and then gets the next item, which does pass.
 It then yields the second item.

-However, the basic idea is the same: intermediate collections are not materialized unless they have to be.
+However, the basic idea is the same: intermediate collections aren't materialized unless they have to be.

 When query expressions are used, they are converted to calls to the standard query operators, and the same principles apply.